-They mightght like to do their homework in the living room to be aware of everything that’s going on.
+They might like to do their homework in the living room to be aware of everything that’s going on.
 By dedicating a special area of the house to studying, you can get some time to yourself to watch TV or do whatever you like.
-Plus, it will help them focus better on their homework and not get distracted.
+Plus, it will help them focus on their homework better and not get distracted.

 In the age of technology, leaving your child alone to do their homework can make you worried that they will get busy with their phone and will not get any work done.
 Well, never letting them out of sight is not the answer to this problem.
 As the saying goes, modern problems require modern solutions: You can use parental control apps to limit your child’s access to certain apps or keep track of their online activity during their study hours.
 All of this, along with a lot of other features, is provided in the Safes parental control app.
 This solution is affordable and will save you a lot of trouble.

 In this article, we provided an answer to this parents’ very common question: “Can I watch TV with my baby in the room?”
 To sum up, you better not.
 But if you have to, try to manage it to minimize its negative effects.